Dawshom Awbotaar: Announcement

-The film was announced with the revelation of the film's logo on 19 July 2023 at Basubati in Bagbazar,North Kolkata.
+The film was announced with the revelation of the film's logo on 19 July 2023 at Basu Bati in Bagbazar,North Kolkata.
 The event was marked by the presence of Srijit Mukherji, the lead actors of the film, the singers and the music directors.
 On 6 September 2023, the first look of the lead characters and the first poster of the film was released.

 Casting

 The lead cast was revealed on 20 July 2023 with a motion logo from SVF.
 Later, Subhashree Ganguly was replaced by Jaya Ahsan due to Subhashree's second pregnancy, as she needed rest.

 Filming

 Most of the filming was done in Kolkata and Howrah.
 The film went on the floors on 21 July 2023 and was wrapped up on midnight of 12 August 2023.

 Marketing

 The trailer was released on 24 September 2023 on SVF YouTube channel.
 The television rights was acquired by Star Jalsha of the Star Network.
 It was premiered on Star Jalsha on 18 August 2024.